 Nathan loves his Durango Community and has been quick to volunteer for numerous organizations in the Durango area including Wolfwood Refuge, Tambo, Special Olympics, Manna Soup Kitchen, and Mountain Middle School.

-Nathan has had a life-long interest in the intricacies of the human body and how it works, and will soon begin earning a Doctorate in Chiropractic.
-After becoming a chiropractor, Nathan will be moving back home to Durango to start his own practice.
+Nathan has had a life-long interest in the intricacies of the human body and how it works, and is currently earning a Doctorate in Chiropractic.
+After becoming a chiropractic physician, Nathan will be moving back home to Durango to start his own practice.

 Nathan loves to be active and spends as much time as possible outdoors doing things like mountain biking, hiking, camping, and snowboarding.